gpoore/minted/python/RESTRICTED_SHELL_ESCAPE.md

 ## `latexminted` and the file system

 Restricted access to the file system is one aspect of the requirements for restricted shell escape.
-The restrictions may be summarized as follows, based on the TeX Live configuration file [`texmf.cnf`](https://tug.org/svn/texlive/trunk/Build/source/texk/kpathsea/texmf.cnf?revision=70942&view=markup#l634) plus the changelog for `kpathsea` which mentions the new environment variable [`TEXMF_OUTPUT_DIRECTORY`](https://www.tug.org/svn/texlive/trunk/Build/source/texk/kpathsea/NEWS?view=markup).
+The default restrictions may be summarized as follows, based on the TeX Live configuration file [`texmf.cnf`](https://tug.org/svn/texlive/trunk/Build/source/texk/kpathsea/texmf.cnf?revision=70942&view=markup#l634) plus the changelog for `kpathsea` which mentions the new environment variable [`TEXMF_OUTPUT_DIRECTORY`](https://www.tug.org/svn/texlive/trunk/Build/source/texk/kpathsea/NEWS?view=markup).

   * Reading:  No restrictions.

   * Writing:  Prohibit writing dotfiles.
-Restrict writing to the current working directory, `TEXMFOUT`, and `TEXMF_OUTPUT_DIRECTORY`, plus their subdirectories.
+Restrict writing to the current working directory, `TEXMFOUTPUT`, and `TEXMF_OUTPUT_DIRECTORY`, plus their subdirectories.

 The exact way that these restrictions are described in the TeX Live sources is